tomsquest/q.js/README.md

 ## Shell Integration

-To quickly open the Q file and clearing it, [these two functions are useful](https://raw.githubusercontent.com/tomsquest/q.plugin.zsh/master/q.plugin.zsh).
+To quickly open the Q file and clearing it, [add this two functions](https://raw.githubusercontent.com/tomsquest/q.plugin.zsh/master/q.plugin.zsh) to your shell.

-Note that there is also a ZSH Plugin, see below.
+Note that there is also a ZSH Plugin, [see the instructions below](#zsh-plugin-for-q).

 These two functions allows you to quickly tail Q, or to empty the Q file and tail it: